zmcastro/feup-pfl-qawale/proj2/README.md

 For board evaluation. `value` has two variants, one for each part of a user's turn.

-- `value(Board-Player, Row/Col, Value)` - Evaluates piece placement.
+- `value(+Board-Player, +Row/Col, -Value)` - Evaluates piece placement.
 Analyses the board and gives a calculated weight to a Row/Col position depending on the turn's player.
 A move's weight is calculated by counting the number of pieces in the specified position's stack.

-- `value(Board-Player, Value)` - Evaluates a board depending on the player being analysed.
+- `value(+Board-Player, -Value)` - Evaluates a board depending on the player being analysed.
 This predicate is used to weigh a possible move's returning board.
 The board's value is increased by the number of player pieces in the board and decreased by the number of opponent pieces.
 If the board represents a game over (winning) situation, its value is automatically set to 99.

-# `BOARD EVAL TO BE FINISHED`

 ## 3.7 Computer Move

 As stated in the project's requirements, the level 1 difficulty computer will always perform randomized placements and movements.
-The level 2 computer, however, makes use of the board evaluation functions and calculates
+The level 2 computer, however, makes use of the board evaluation functions explained in the previous section and calculates what move it should perform based on these moves.
+There are two predicates for computer movement, one for the piece placement and the other one for the stack movement.

+- `choose_move(+ComputerLevel, +GameState, -Placement)` - Receives a computer level and a GameState and returns either a random placement if the computer level is 1 or the most valued placement (using the `value` predicate) if the computer level is 2.
+If there exists more than 1 placement with the highest value, the chosen move is randomized between these best possible placements.
+- `choose_move(+ComputerLevel, +GameState, +Placement, -Move)` - Receives a computer level, a GameState and a placement, returning the highest rated move.
+Based on the GameState and the previously chosen piece placement, a list of valid stack movements are calculated and weighed against eachother, using the `value` predicate.
+If there exists more than one movement with the highest weight, the chosen movement will be randomized between these.